 - Spinal Cord Injury.
 When a person’s spinal cord is partially or totally severed in a Georgia motorcycle crash, it causes a break in the network of cells and alters brain communication due to the affected fibers that send signals between the brain and spinal cord.

 If you have suffered any type of head or brain injury in a Norcross motorcycle crash, you don’t need to go through this alone.
 Brain injury treatments can be expensive, and you will need as much compensation as possible to get the medical treatment and therapy that will help you recover.
 Contact an experienced Norcross brain injury attorney for help in recovering the damages you are due.
-Call the Law Offices of Shane Smith at 770.487.8999 for a free case consultation today.
+Call Shane Smith Law at 770.487.8999 for a free case consultation today.